 Another Gali would lead you to the tomb of Atgah Khan, which is a beautiful tomb.
 Perfectly symmetrical and a good example of Indo-Islamic architecture, with many colorful panels on its outside made from glazed tiles.
 There is a small Baradari or a pavilion, which looks like a madrasa or a school.
 Notice the swastika woven into the patterns on the walls.
 The tile inlay work is intricate and must have looked amazing when all colors would have been present in their full glory.
 The inside of the dome would have been painted in typical red and blue.
 But only a very small portion of that remains intact today.

 Atgah Khan was the husband of JiJi Anga, the wet nurse of Akbar and was killed by Adham Khan, whose tomb is in Mehrauli.
 There is another plain but big dome looking at you from across a wall.
 This is said to belong to Baba Kambalposh, who I guess must have been a revered Fakir.

-From here walk towards the Nizamuddin Dargah, where in lie the most famous saint of Delhi and his best-known follower and poet Amir Khusro.
+From here walk towards the Nizamuddin Dargah, wherein lie the most famous saint of Delhi and his best-known follower and poet Amir Khusro.
 Till date, every Thursday Khusro’s devotional qawwalis are sung for his master.
-The narrow lanes lines with shops selling flowers, chaddars, and other items on both sides lead you to the dargah.
+The narrow lanes are lined with shops selling flowers, chaddars, and other items on both sides lead you to the dargah.
 Leave your footwear outside, cover your head and secure your wallets as you enter these lanes.
 First, you see the tomb of Amir Khusro, then Mohammed Shah Rangila and Begum Jahanara and then the bright golden dargah of Hazrat Nizamuddin Aulia.